Absolventa/absolventa.github.io/_posts/2015-11-24-exploring-levenshtein-algorithm-with-ruby.md

-Mathematically it works with a very elegant trick of computing the Levenshtein distances of trivial substrings first (which is very easy) and then successive computing distances of more complex substrings by only using previously evaluated values.
+Mathematically it works with a very elegant trick of computing the Levenshtein distances of trivial substrings first (which is very easy) and then successively computing distances of more complex substrings by only using previously evaluated values.

 The mathematical formalism is well-explained at [wikipedia](https://en.wikipedia.org/wiki/Levenshtein_distance) and other resources